John Granville (diplomat): Career

-Attack
+Death

 On January 1, 2008, Granville was attacked by gunmen while being driven home from a New Year's Eve party at the British Embassy in Khartoum.
 According to Sudanese officials, Granville was ambushed by two gunmen who stopped their car in front of his.
 His driver, Abdel Rahman Abbas, was killed immediately.
 Another gunman shot Granville in the neck and chest.
 He died a few hours later, after being taken to a hospital.

 Ali Sadiq, a spokesman for Sudan's Foreign Ministry, has stated, "We do not know why this happened.
 All options are possible."
 However, other Sudanese officials stated that gun crime is unusual in Khartoum.
 The United States State Department refused to comment because their investigation was in progress.
 The attack followed a warning by the United Nations that a terrorist cell in Sudan was planning to attack foreigners.

 Investigations and Imprisonment of Granville's Murderers

 Both the US and the Sudanese government have announced investigations as to the causes of the shooting and efforts to find the perpetrators.
 The US effort will consist of a joint State Bureau of Diplomatic Security and Federal Bureau of Investigation team.

 Four days after the murders, a previously unknown militant group, Ansar al-Tawhid (Companions of Monotheism) claimed responsibility via a post on a website used by Islamists.

 In September, five Sudanese men admitted their roles in the shooting in filmed confessions.

 On June 24, 2009, four men were sentenced to death by hanging for the killing.
 A fifth man received a two-year prison term for providing the weapon used in the attack.
 The convicts were identified as Abdelraouf Abu Zaid Mohamed Hamza, Mohamed Makawi Ibrahim Mohamed, Abdelbasit Alhaj Alhasan Haj Ahmad, and Mohanad Osman Yousif Mohamed.

 In June 2010, the four men broke out of prison, killing a police officer and wounding another during their escape.
 Sudanese authorities then issued a global Interpol warrant for their arrest.
 One was recaptured three weeks later.
 Another was killed in Somalia in May 2011.

-One January 30, 2023, Abdelraouf Abu Zaid was released from prison by Sudanese authorities.
+On January 30, 2023, Abdelraouf Abu Zaid was released from prison by Sudanese authorities.
 Zaid is said to be in his 30s, or older than the age Granville was when he was killed.